Matar Ka Nimona aur Mungodi

 - Add green pea paste and fry for about 5 minutes, stirring frequently.
 Add garam masala and fry for 1 minute.

 - Add 4 cups of water.
 Bring to a boil.
 Reduce to a simmer.

 - Add mung bean dumplings and simmer for 30 minutes.

-- Add cilantro and stir to combine.
+- Add cilantro and salt, as needed.
+Stir to combine.

 ARE YOU EXCITED TO TRY THIS RECIPE?
 PLEASE HELP ME CONTINUE TO PROVIDE YOU WITH DELICIOUS RECIPES BY SHARING IT AND SHOPPING FOR YOUR FAVORITE AMAZON PRODUCTS WITH THE LINKS BELOW!

 PIN IT FOR LATER